 - Instead of browsing suggested links and following random recommendations, choose what you look at and who you interact with.

-Social media is part of all of our futures.
-This means that there is a continual need for research into how it shapes our well-being.
-And guidance in how we should engage on social media platforms to advantage and not harm ourselves.
 Consider studying psychology if you have an interest in working in the social media sphere.
-This will give you the opportunity to research the impact of social media, assist others to manage their digital wellbeing and counsel those who experience cyberbullying.
-SACAP is a leading institution in the training of students in Applied Psychology and Counselling.
-Enrol online today.
+This will provide you with the opportunity to research the impact of social media, assist others to manage their digital wellbeing and counsel those who experience cyberbullying.